 Now, the big question is, how can you get sponsorships for bass fishing?
 It all comes down to influence, talent, and hard work.
 Because there is a spectrum of sponsorship opportunities, there is no cut-and-dry answer.

 In today’s day and age, influence goes a long way.
 Do you have a lot of followers online?
 Can you relay a product to the masses?
 These aspects are factored in.

 Talent and hard work are grouped together.
 You need to be at least pretty good at fishing.
 You definitely do not need to be the best, but you have to portray brands and products in a positive light through your skills.
-Once you can grind your way into a good position, it comes down to build relationships with brand representatives and get into the business.
+Once you can grind your way into a good position, it comes down to building relationships with brand representatives and getting into the business.